 If meeting compliance requirements is a risk, your preventative measures might include additional security, including ID checking, block lists, and visitor passes to protect employees and safeguard the workplace.
 In this case, a workplace platform that supports visitor management can help minimize risk, retaining the right amount necessary to invite people onsite and spur innovation.
 As a contingency plan, you might establish data backup and disaster recovery plans, and ensure the right folks in your organization are trained up on both.

 It’s not enough to come up with a plan.
 In this final step, you’ll monitor the preventative measures your organization put in place.
-Being proactive about monitoring how well your risk mitigation strategies are working is a necessary step to protect your business, its assets, and employees.

 If one of your risk mitigation strategies begins to slip or fail entirely, your organization can implement the appropriate contingency plan.